Tw1ddle/geometrize-twitter-bot/README.md

 ## Usage

-Simply tweet an image at the [bot](https://twitter.com/Geometrizer):
+Tweet an image at the [bot](https://twitter.com/Geometrizer):

 ```
 @Geometrizer Hi, cool geometrize bot!
 ```

-Tweet the specific numbers of shapes you want the bot to use, in the order they will be added to the image:
+Or tweet the specific numbers of shapes you want the bot to use, in the order they will be added to the image:

 ```
 @Geometrizer 50 rectangles, 50 circles, 50 rotated rectangles, 20 triangles.
 Thanks geometrize bot!